TAROT

 Head over to Dave’s site to learn more about the 11:59 Songwriting Group

-Featured in promo: A bird of many songs, the Northern Mockingbird
+The 2023 11:59 Songwriter’s Showcase promo poster: A bird of many songs, the Northern Mockingbird